 The answer lies somewhere in between.
-Credit cards are widely accepted in Europe, but you’ll sometimes encounter merchants that only accept cash.
-You’ll also make purchases that can be easier to pay for with a credit card, such as a hotel room.
+Credit cards are widely accepted in Europe, especially at large establishments such as hotels.
+That said, you may encounter merchants who only accept cash.
 In general, it’s a good idea to carry both cash and credit cards.

-For Europe in general, you’ll typically rely on cash for everyday spending like buses and taxis.
+For Europe in general, you’ll typically rely on cash for everyday spending for things such as buses and taxis.
 Be sure to carry enough cash to get you through each day, but don’t be afraid to use your credit card whenever you can.

 International travelers often uncover a nasty surprise: Using a card overseas can be expensive.
 The main culprits are foreign transaction fees and currency conversion fees.